 4. Your potential hookup is too interested in personal information

-When questions get into a too personal direction, about your family or your financial or professional life, your alarm bells should ring.
-Why should a casual encounter focus on such personal details about your life, loved ones, and even your personal data?
+When questions get into a personal direction, either about your family or your financial or professional life, your alarm bells should ring.
+Why should a casual encounter focus on personal details about your life, loved ones, and even your personal data?

-When an encounter is interested in your children, you really should get concerned.
+When a one-night-stand is persistently interested in your children, don’t give out any information.
 Sites usually have options to report and flag inappropriate users.
-You should report your concerns to the site so they can take proper measures.
+You should report your concerns to the site so they can take appropriate measures and notify the authorities.

 Our team has evaluated the chances of a serious relationship evolving out of a casual fling in this article.
 Check it out!

-But consider that most sites use information to provide you with suitable matches, so if you give false information, you can get unsuitable matches.
+The downside is that most sites use the information to provide you with suitable matches, so if you give false information, you can get unsuitable matches.
 In that case, your plans can be sabotaged as you may not match with the right people.
 Consider what to leave as accurate and what can be incorrect.

-Afterwards they reveal their fraud and claim to have a recording of your video performance and threaten you to share it with your social media contacts and to disclose it to the public, if you don’t pay them.
+Afterward, they reveal their fraud and claim to have a recording of your video performance and threaten to share it with your social media contacts and to disclose it to the public if you don’t pay them.
 This is blackmail in a nutshell.

-Casual dating profiles usually don´t contain links, so don’t click on any that you see.
-Scammy profiles on the other hand are advertising services like webcam-sites and fake dating communities.
+Dating profiles usually don’t contain links, so don’t click on any that you see.
+Scammy profiles on the other hand are advertising services like webcam sites and fake dating communities, sometimes even private pictures.
 Be aware that even a click on one of these links may result in downloading a virus.

-Check the profile of your potentially date for those kinds of links and also for spelling and grammar.
-A bad grammar in combination with suspicious links is certainly a fake profile.
+Check the profile of your potential date for those kinds of links and also for spelling and grammar.
+Bad grammar in combination with suspicious links is certainly a fake profile.

 8. Hot chatbots open for everyone and everything

 Hookup profiles usually make it very clear what the user is looking for and which kinds of dates are taboo.
-Online scammers use fake profiles that seem to be open for everything and everyone, no restrictions, no rules for dates, everything is a subject of interest in their profile.
+Online scammers use fake profiles that seem to be open for everything and everyone, with no restrictions, no rules for dates, with everything being a subject of interest in their profile.